Drake–Kanye West feud: 2022–2025: Further exchanges

 On November 4, 2022, Drake released "Circo Loco" on his collaborative album Her Loss with 21 Savage.
 On the song, Drake raps "linking with the opps, bitch, I did that shit for J Prince/Bitch, I did it for the mob ties", referencing back to the Free Larry Hoover Benefit Concert.
 West would respond to the lyric with a Tweet.

 West with his then-wife Kim Kardashian at the 2019 Met Gala.

 On April 7, 2023, Drake released "Search and Rescue" where Drake used an excerpt of a conversation between West's ex-wife Kim Kardashian and her mother Kris Jenner about Kim's divorce from West: "I didn't come this far, just to come this far and not be happy", Kardashian told her mother in a clip from an episode of their reality show Keeping Up with the Kardashians.

 On November 17, 2023, Drake released "Red Button" as part of For All the Dogs Scary Hours Edition.
 Drake called out West for being false when apologizing about their recurring conflict.

 On April 19, 2024, West previewed a remix of "Like That", which took aim at Drake and J. Cole, amidst the former's feud with Kendrick Lamar.

 On April 6, 2025, West would preview his then-upcoming single "Heil Hitler" on a livestream with record producer Digital Nas.
 The version played contained an unused line where West refers to Drake as a "faggot".

+However, later exchanges from Kanye in interviews appear to be more positive towards Drake.
+Regarding the Superbowl event, he remarked regarding Drake's standing within hip-hop during an interview with Akademiks, describing Drake as "a million times better" and "a million times more important" than Kendrick Lamar despite acknowledging a complicated personal relationship between the two artists.
+In another exchange, he questioned Kendrick Lamar's selection as a Super Bowl halftime performer, asking, "Why do they want somebody with no hits like Kendrick to do the Super Bowl?"